Australia and Oceania Ecotourism

 Micronesia’s flora features tropical flowers, mangroves, pandanus, breadfruit trees, coconut palms, taro, hibiscus, and native hardwoods.
 Tropical forests and coastal vegetation support biodiversity and traditional subsistence practices across the islands.

-- Chuuk Lagoon – A world class dive site for WWII wreck diving, with coral growing on the wrecks, attracting fish.
+Chuuk Lagoon – A world class dive site for WWII wreck diving.
+Coral is growing on the wrecks, attracting fish.

 Transport in Micronesia